miklevin/mlseo/README.md

 # The Gist of mlseo

 This is NOT an SEO Software Suite of the sort that automatically sets up webserver user interfaces for you.
 This is completely the opposite.
-This package contains a grab-bag of building-blocks useful for constructing "deliverables" for the field of Search Engine Optimization (SEO), and tries to entice you into it.
+This package contains a grab-bag of building-blocks useful for constructing "deliverables" for the field of Search Engine Optimization (SEO), and tries to entice you into coding some Python in JupyterLab Desktop.

 ## Light & Breezy Python